KhalidKhader/testing-medical-apis-instaclinic/data-med-sample/cardiology/en-CA/soap/transcribed/cardiology_1_consultation.md

 # SOAP Note

 ## Subjective:
-The patient has recently been experiencing episodes of rapid heartbeat, especially at rest in the evenings, lasting for a few minutes at a time.
-During these episodes, the patient feels dizzy, short of breath, and has palpitations; once nearly fainting.
-No chest pain, sweating, or leg swelling has been reported.
-The patient takes daily Aspirin for blood pressure management and has a known allergy to Penicillin.
-The patient's family physician has suggested the possibility of ventricular tachycardia.
+The patient, a male of unknown age, presented with a history of a recent myocardial infarction treated in the emergency room.
+He described experiencing a heavy feeling in his chest, severe pain radiating into his left arm, sweating, and shortness of breath at the time of the incident.
+He continues to experience fatigue and chest discomfort on exertion post-incident, but denies any changes in appetite or weight, fever, cough, or leg swelling.

 ## Objective:
-The patient's blood pressure and heart rate are slightly elevated.
-No immediate signs of distress are evident during the consultation.
-Further tests including an EKG, echocardiogram, and possibly a stress test have been planned.
+Physical examination revealed a slightly elevated heart rate and blood pressure, consistent with the patient's recent myocardial infarction.
+No other remarkable findings were reported.
+The patient is scheduled for an ECG, echocardiogram, and stress test to further assess heart function and extent of cardiac damage.

 ## Assessment:
-The patient's symptoms and slightly elevated blood pressure and heart rate suggest the possibility of ventricular tachycardia.
-However, a definitive diagnosis will need to be confirmed by further testing.
+The patient's symptoms and physical examination findings are indicative of a significant myocardial infarction with possible ongoing angina.

 ## Plan:
-Pending confirmation of the diagnosis, potential treatment options include medication management, lifestyle modifications, and possibly catheter ablation.
-The patient will undergo further tests first to establish a diagnosis before proceeding with a detailed treatment plan.
+The patient is advised to start medication therapy, including ACE inhibitor, beta-blocker, statin, and potentially nitroglycerin for chest pain.
+Lifestyle modifications including smoking cessation (if applicable), a heart-healthy diet, and regular exercise are also recommended.

 ## Keywords / Tags:

-Diagnosis: Ventricular tachycardia (suspected)
+Diagnosis:

-Treatment: Aspirin (current), potential medication management, lifestyle modifications, catheter ablation

-Symptoms: Rapid heartbeat, dizziness, shortness of breath, palpitations, near fainting

-Conditions: Elevated blood pressure, potential ventricular tachycardia
+Myocardial Infarction, Angina

+Treatment:
+Medication (ACE inhibitor, Beta-blocker, Statin, Nitroglycerin), Lifestyle modifications (Diet, Exercise, Smoking cessation)

+Symptoms:
+Chest pain, Shortness of breath, Sweating, Left arm pain, Fatigue, Chest discomfort on exertion

+Conditions:
+Heart disease

-Allergies: Penicillin
+Allergies:
+None mentioned